5 food and drink brands called out for greenwashing and the lessons we can learn

 Keurig marketed its K-Cups as recyclable, and instructed consumers to remove the metal foil from used K-Cups, compost or discard the coffee grounds, and recycle the K-Cup itself.
 The complaint alleged that most materials recycling facilities (known as “MRFs”) cannot process the cups, resulting in the K-Cups being disposed of or contaminating other recyclables.
 A court agreed, and in addition to the settlement amount, Keurig also added new language to its packaging telling consumers: “Check Locally – Not Recycled in Many Communities”

-What can we learn from Keurig:
+What can we learn from the Keurig greenwashing settlement:

 • Keurig took an important first step in clearly telling consumers how each component of the K-Cup should be disposed of.
 However, it failed to acknowledge how MRFs processed the cups themselves.